hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 A network.yaml file is the base configuration file designed in the Blockchain Automation Framework for setting up a Fabric DLT network.
 This file contains all the information related to the infrastructure and network specifications.
 Below shows its structure.
 ![](./../_static/TopLevelClass.png)

 Before setting up a Fabric DLT network, this file needs to be updated with the required specifications.
-A sample configuration file is provide in the repo path:
+A sample configuration file is provided in the repo path:
 `platforms/hyperledger-fabric/configuration/samples/network-fabricv2.yaml`

 The configurations are grouped in the following sections for better understanding.